cx-prog-lang/.github/features/switch_in_struct.md

 ## Specification

 Similar to [function members](../func_in_struct.md), function alias members are also linked to the functions specified in the default value.
 Calling a function alias member is the same as calling a function (pointer) member.

-Function alias members have _function pointer_ types, not _function_ types.
+Function alias members also have _function pointer_ types, not _function_ types.

 It's prohibited to change function alias members at runtime.